 - The requested adaptation must be "necessary and appropriate" to meet your needs

 - The requested adaptation must be "reasonable and practical" for your home environment

-Before agreeing a DFG the Council will consider and advise you if equipment or smaller adaptations can help you, these may be funded by us or purchased privately.
+Before agreeing a DFG the Council will consider if equipment or smaller adaptations can help you, these may be funded by us or purchased privately.

-The amount of each grant also depends on a financial assessment of your household income and savings to decide if you need to pay anything towards the cost of the work to the property.
+The amount of each grant depends on a financial assessment to decide if you need to pay anything towards the cost of the work.
 Disabled children under 18 can get a grant without their parents’ income being taken into account.

 To discuss the help you need and start your application for a DFG:

 - If the request is for an adult: please contact the Adult Social Care and Health Access Team